China–Italy relations: History

 Italy and China wouldn't recognize each other until 1970.
 During the twenty-year break of diplomatic relations, Italy didn't have an embassy in China, and maintained relations with nationalist China, although it never sent an ambassador to Taipei either.
 In the twenty-year break, Italy "limited itself to giving some unspecified duties of observation of the Chinese question" to its general consulate in Hong Kong.
 In 1970, the news of Italy's recognition of the People's Republic of China and consequent breaking of formal relations with the Republic of China spurred other European countries such as Austria and Belgium to consider similar moves.

+In March 2019, during Chinese President Xi Jinping's visit to Italy, China signed a memorandum of understanding on China's Belt and Road Initiative (BRI) with Italy.
+Italy became the only G7 country to join the BRI.
+In July 2023 declared its intention to quit the BRI.
+Prime Minister Giorgia Meloni stated that the project was not of any real benefit to Italy's economy.
+The Ministry of Foreign Affairs of China described Italy's actions as "disrupting cooperation and creating divisions".
+Publishing in 2025, academic Chuchu Zhang writes that bilateral economic cooperation between Italy and China was not disrupted by Italy's intent to withdraw, and trade between the two countries increased through February 2024.

 In March 2020, Chinese state owned TV channel CGTN and Chinese newspaper Global Times were reported to have attempted to spread a disinformation campaign that the COVID-19 pandemic may have originated in Italy after the United States.

 On 13 March 2020, China sent medical supplies, including masks and respirators to Italy, together with a team of Chinese medical staff to help Italy and fight the virus across the country.
 After China donated millions of masks, China sold masks to Italy.
 These were not donations but rather paid products and services.
 On March 24, 2020, Italian Foreign Minister Luigi Di Maio stated in an interview that after the outbreak in Italy, China was the first to provide Italy with medical supplies and dispatch medical experts.
 When the virus broke out, Italy was accused of dumping materials used to protect Italians at a low price because it presented 40,000 masks to China.
 Today, China is giving back millions of masks.
 Italian Prime Minister Giuseppe Conte thanked China for its support and assistance.
 However, in April 2020 after the tragedy, it was reported that the PPE kits sold by China to Italy were the same that Italy had earlier donated to China during the initial spread of the COVID-19 in China.